-Figure 10.
-Graph of losses as a function of pipe size

-It was obvious from this graph that the losses experienced by small pipe sizes were prohibitive.
 We decided on 2.5 inch pipe as a good balance between minimization of losses and materials costs, because the calculated head loss of 0.149 meters represents a loss of only about 6% of the elevation head.
 If AguaClara plants are unable to attain this size of pipe, we recommend that they attempt to build the system using piping as close to this size as possible with the knowledge that if pipe diameter is lowered pumping will take more effort.
 This is because flow rate will go down, and if they choose to raise diameter material then costs will rise above projected values.

-These head losses were actually required to be iterated, because major losses are a function of velocity, which is in turn a function of discharge rate itself.
-We performed the iteration using MathCAD and settled on the values appearing in the graph above.
-We used nominal diameters in our calculations; thought actual inner diameters vary from these numbers.
-However, because the actual ID’s are scaled proportionally to nominal diameters, the actual head loss curve would not differ much from the one above.

 Our next step was to get a rough estimate of how large our pump chamber was going to be in relation to stroke length.
-To do this we estimated the stroke length of the piston with this equation:
+To do this we estimated the stroke length of the piston with Equation 7:

+(7)

 In order to use this relationship, we had to come up with a reasonable cadence for our operator to work at.
 After some research we learned that a comfortable pace for a person to work at is no faster than 30 revolutions per minute as in almost all circumstances people prefer a slower cadence if it produces the same amount of work.
 Because of this, we would like to increase the size of the piston to as large as possible so that the operator can work at the more comfortable pace.
 The downside to this approach is material cost.
-The price of PVC greatly increases in relationship to price.
+The price of PVC greatly increases in relationship to diameter.
 Therefore we are aiming to use 6 inch diameter PVC since it is already commonly used in the construction of AguaClara plants.
-If this size is ultimately adopted then with a cadence of 30 rpm the stroke length shall be no longer than 7.7 inches.
+If this size is ultimately adopted then with a cadence of 30 rpm the stroke length shall be no longer than 19.6 cm.
+This PVC pipe size is also a good choice because the stroke length we calculated, 19.6 cm, is close to a human stroke length.